Painter or Printmaker

 Although there are no formal education requirements for painters and printmakers, many galleries prefer to feature artists who have a bachelor’s or master’s degree in fine arts.
 They also must have a portfolio of work that includes samples or good quality representations of their best work.

-In addition to artistic skills and knowledge of form, line, composition and balance, painters and printmakers need technical knowledge about materials.
-They must know about printing, solvents, acids and inks.
-Knowledge of safety issues is critical, as is training in the use of materials and equipment (for example, presses).
+In addition to artistic skills and knowledge of form, line, colour, composition and balance, painters and printmakers need technical knowledge about materials.
+They must know about painting or printing processes, and related use of solvents, acids and inks.
+Knowledge of safety issues is critical, as is training in the proper use of materials and equipment (for example, presses).

 Many colleges and universities offer training in fine arts and visual communication.
 Prospective students should look for the schools with a blend of technical and creative course materials for their particular interests.